sylhare/sylhare.github.io/_posts/2021-03-25-Run-type-on-strap-jekyll-theme-locally.md

 ```

 With that you should have some basic configuration.
-The `jekyll-paginate` plugin is validated by Github and is used by many jekyll theme out there, you definitely need it for your blog.
+The `jekyll-paginate` plugin is validated by GitHub and is used by many jekyll theme out there, you definitely need it for your blog.

 ### index.html